 1. Ungrouping Worksheets

-When worksheets are grouped together, they can create an unpleasant situation where cell values from one worksheet are mirrored to the other worksheet automatically.
+When worksheets are grouped together, they can create an unpleasant situation where cell values from one worksheet are mirrored in the other worksheet automatically.
 For this, we need to ungroup the worksheet present in the workbook to Stop cell Mirroring in Excel.

 - When multiple sheets in the workbook are in a grouped situation, then entering anything into any cell will input something into the same cell address across all of the grouped sheets.